oracle-livelabs/security/oci-kms/introduction/introduction.md

 Estimated Time: 1.5 hours

-*Note*  In this lab you will truly use an external KMS service: each student will have a Thales CipherTrust Manager tenant, which is a Key management as a Service tenant for Key Management, based on Thales HSM as a service solution.
+> **Note:**  In this lab you will truly use an external KMS service: each student will have a Thales CipherTrust Manager tenant, which is a Key management as a Service tenant for Key Management, based on Thales HSM as a service solution.

 ### Objectives